Today in date: April 18, San Francisco earthquake 1906 - ExBulletin

 Today in date: April 18, San Francisco earthquake 1906

-In 1775, Paul River began his famous journey from Charleston to Lexington, Massachusetts, warning of the colonists that the normal British forces are approaching.

-In 1942, in the first World War attack on the Japanese main mainland, 16 Boombers B-25, a raid, led by Lieutenant Colonel James Dolteel, on Tokyo and many other Japanese cities.
+In 1942, in the first World War attack on the Japanese main mainland, 16 Boombers B-25, an air strike, led by First Lieutenant James Dolteel, on Tokyo and many other Japanese cities.

 In 1955, physicist Albert Einstein died in Princeton, New Jersey, at the age of 76.